 Attending a summer wedding looking stylish and without melting into a puddle before the speeches commence is something akin to an art.
 In fact, it can seem like witchcraft to the uninitiated.
-But, supernatural it is not.
-And with the right knowhow, any man can pull off a summer wedding.
+But supernatural it is not.
+And with the right know-how, any man can pull off a summer wedding.

 The Dress Code: What Does It Mean?

 The most important thing to take into consideration before selecting your summer wedding attire is to pay close attention to what it says on the invitation.
 Generally speaking, there will be a dress code stated, giving you a marker against which to gauge what is and isn’t appropriate.
 Given the sheer number of these codes, it can be tricky to know what’s what.
-Also, there might not be a dress code on the invite.
+Helpfully, there might not even be a dress code on the invite.
 So, before you turn up to a smart casual ceremony in your dinner suit, here’s a quick crash course in the fundamentals.

 Formal (Black Tie Optional)

 One of the more confusing dress codes.
-Black tie optional really just means your hosts will be wearing black tie but are courteous enough to understand that you may not wish to.
+Black Tie Optional really just means your hosts will be wearing black tie but are courteous enough to understand that you may not wish to.
 To play it safe, it’s always better to err on the side of caution and go in a dinner suit (see above).

 Congratulations, you’re not formally required to burn to a crisp in a dark, wool suit.
-Summer smart is a popular dress code for warm-weather weddings as it allows guests more freedom to play around with colours and materials.
+Summer Smart is a popular dress code for warm-weather weddings as it allows guests more freedom to play around with colours and materials.

 Feel free to ditch the jacket as another way of keeping cool.
 Or, if you feel it may be necessary to keep the sweat patches hidden but don’t want to be the only guest in a full suit (you probably wouldn’t be anyway), you could choose to wear separates instead.